CavalryHill/enlighten-mycroft-va/README.md

 1. Register or Login your account at [Mycroft AI](https://home.mycroft.ai/).
 2. On the left side-menu >> My Mycroft >> Devices.
 3. Setup the default config for all device on the first time.
-4. Press 'Add Device' and connect your Picroft with the 6-digit-code provided in CLI >> History.
+4. Press 'Add Device' and connect your Picroft with the 6-digit-code provided in Mycroft CLI >> History.

 You should see something alike as below, and please make sure the `mycroft-version` is displayed to confirm the connection.
 ![image](https://github.com/CavalryHill/enlighten-mycroft-va/assets/92420621/a0b9e2ce-69af-42db-aeff-4432821f1e6e)